-- Drive your car regularly over a distance of several kilometers (miles). - Always use unleaded gasoline with a pump octane number of 86 or higher.
+- Drive your car regularly over a distance of several kilometers (miles). - Always use unleaded gasoline with the proper octane (see page 98).

 Your authorized Honda dealer knows your car best, and can provide competent, efficient service.
 However, service at a dealer is not mandatory to keep your warranties in effect.
 Maintenance may be done by any qualified service facility or person who is skilled in this type of automotive service.
-Keep all the receipts as proof of completion, and have the person who does the work fill out the maintenance record on page 97.
+Keep all the receipts as proof of completion, and have the person who does the work fill out the maintenance record on page 131.
 Check your warranty booklet for more information.